 Ibiza Yacht Charter Guide

-Bohemian, luxurious and remarkably beautiful, the Spanish island of Ibiza is among the Mediterranean’s most glamorous hot spots.
+Ibiza Yacht Charters: Bohemian, luxurious and remarkably beautiful, discover why this Spanish island is among the Mediterranean’s most glamorous hot spots.

 With hot summer temperatures arriving as early as May and lasting right through to early October, the island of Ibiza offers a more reliable and longer season than many other areas in the Mediterranean.
 Ibiza attracts a well-heeled superyacht crowd to enjoy the sunshine and uber-chic hangouts.